responsible-ai-collaborative/aiid/README.md

 **Builds:** Builds are presently run at least every 3 hours automatically by a GitHub action.
 They are also run on merge requests from forks.
 The site deploys from the master branch automatically if the build succeeds.

-**Git LFS:** Images in the `site/gatsby-site/static/large_media/report_banners` directory are Git LFS images, which means they are not checked into the repository directly, but they are posted to Netlify when you push to GitHub.
-Note that this means the images will not, by default, be checked out and hosted in your development.

 ### MongoDB Database

 See [mongo.md](mongo.md)